ldynia/archcolider/Functional Requirements.md

 ### Meal reservation

+Make available upfront reservation of meals based on time.
+In general it might be instatly available meals in the fridge and on-demand from catalog.

 Sunny day scenarios:
 1. User (Subscriber, Known user) browse the meal catalog, select avalable meals in fridges, book it and pay at pickup time of a meal.
 2. Subscriber forming a manu schedule and get notification when a meal is available each day.
 Menu is prepaid.